ankitects/anki-manual/src/deck-options.md

 ### New interval
-Controls how much Anki should reduce the previous interval.
+Controls how much Anki should reduce the previous interval when pressing 'Again' in review cards.
 It reduces the previous interval to the percentage you specify.
-If a card had a 200 day interval, the default of 0% would reduce the interval to 0 (but see the next option).
+If a card had a 200 day interval, the default of 0% would reduce the interval to 0.
 If you set this option to 50%, the card would have its interval reduced to 100 days instead.